MailMan PHP Extension Reference Documentation

 Pop3BeginSession

-Call to explicitly begin a POP3 session.
-It is not necessary to call this method because any method requiring an established POP3 session will automatically connect and login if a session is not already open.
+Calling this method is optional.
+Any method that requires an established POP3 session automatically connects and logs in if a session is not already open.

 Returns true for success, false for failure.